solita/jenkins-ansible-demo/README.md

 # Demo: Jenkins Configuration Management with Ansible

-This project is an example of using Ansible for Jenkins configuration management.
+This Ansible project contains server and pipeline configuration for [a hello world application](https://github.com/noidi/hello-java).
 It demonstrates how you can develop and test Jenkins jobs and pipelines against a Jenkins installation in a Vagrant machine and only apply the finished configuration to a production Jenkins installation.

+The same project is used both for server configuration (`site.yml`) and deployment (`deploy.yml`).
+The Jenkins pipeline clones/rsyncs this project and uses it to do the deployments.

 ## Initial setup